shailja-thakur/Verified-Code-CoT/README.md

 # Verified-Code-CoT

-The codebase for chain of though (CoT) synthesis uisng our method to be updated soon ..
+The codebase for chain of though (CoT) synthesis using our method to be updated soon ..